 There are a few different strategies you can potentially employ to fight your DUI charge.
 Your lawyer will advise you about your rights and legal options when you are facing a DUI.
 The most effective defense strategy for your case depends on the circumstances surrounding it.

 When you are convicted of DUI, your lawyer can help you negotiate an arrangement that makes it more manageable.
-How he or she can help you alter your DUI’s terms depends on a few factors, like the nature of your offense, your age, and the hardships you are facing.
+They can help you alter your DUI’s terms depending on a few factors like the nature of your offense, your age, and the hardships you are facing.
 Your lawyer can potentially help you:

 If you are facing a DUI charge, start working on your legal defense strategy with an experienced DUI defense lawyer as soon as possible.
-The sooner you start developing an effective defense strategy, the better chance you will have of having your charge dismissed.
+The sooner you start developing an effective defense strategy, the better chance you will have of having your charge dismissed or reduced.
 Contact Zimmerman & Associates today to schedule your free legal consultation in our office.